TITLE 4

 § 1310.
 Enforcement.

-Inspections and enforcement activities are to be conducted under subchapter VI of Chapter 47 of Title 16.
+(a) Inspections and enforcement activities are to be conducted by the Division of Alcohol and Tobacco Enforcement in accordance with Chapter 4 of this title.

 § 1311.
 Contracts enforceable.